alexanderzatko/newecor/README.md

 newecor
 =======

-Writings related to the New Economic Order
+Writings related to the Merit economy and NEO https://merit.world/